severalnines/docs/user-guide/dashboard.rst

 '''''''''''''''''''''''''

 * **Vendor**
-	- Percona - Percona Server for MongoDB by Percona. (formerly Tokutek)
+	- Percona - Percona Server for MongoDB by Percona (formerly Tokutek).
-	- MongoDB - MongoDB Server by MongoDB Inc. (formerly 10gen)
+	- MongoDB - MongoDB Server by MongoDB Inc (formerly 10gen).

 * **Version**
 	- The supported version is 3.2.